Citing Sources & Citation Styles

 As a general rule, the following elements are needed in the citation:

-• Artist's Name, if known (Last, First, M.)
+• Artist's Name, if known or Author (Last, First, M.)

-• Title of Image/Work.
+• Title of Item, Image, or Work.

 • Year of work.